hhxz/tmp/source/index.rst

 .. image:: ./img/cobra-white.png
    :alt: cobra logo

+.. caution:: YOU ARE BE IN SS-ZOO.
+THERE MAY BE COBRA IN THIS AREA.

 ********
 Overview
 ********
-COBRA is more than a snake.
-It is a spy who would guide you to find TF target genes given enough information.

-COBRA relies mostly on its sense of ChIP-seq smell and its sense of RNA-seq touch to play the game of TF targets hunting.
+COBRA would be an excellent TF targets hunter based on its highly developed sense of smell for ChIP-seq and excellent sense of touch for RNA-seq.
+However, this is also a greedy snake.
+In order to let COBRA become your reliable partener, we highly recommond to feed at least 20 ChIP-seq experiments for it.
+Once COBRA gets enough feeds from users, it could do some cool stuffs, like dotplot painting.
+Why not have one yourself?
+Check this page out to see how it works now!

 ..
 COBRA apples a probabilistic model, which integrates cistromes obtained from TF binding ChIP-seq data and differential gene expression, to compute the target probability based on the experiments.
 The whole process could be divided by four main steps: high confidence peak clustering, binding site scoring, differential expression analysis, and integration.